Associate Dean of the

 The article demonstrates the

-positive impact of innovative principal preparation programs and speaks to the
+positive impact of innovative principal preparation programs and speaks to

-world, practical environment.
+real world, practical environment.

 Tom Stanley showcased

 one of two exhibits at if ART Gallery in Columbia, S.C.
 Tom Stanley:

 Glossary-Untitled Paintings will run from Dec.7-24 at the gallery,